Table of Contents

 command or in a web browser.

-Some Teleport users mistakenly believe that audit and session recording happen by default on the Teleport proxy server.
-This is not the case because a proxy cannot see the encrypted traffic, it is encrypted end-to-end, i.e. from an SSH client to an SSH server/node, see the diagram below:
+Some Teleport users assume that audit and session recording happen by default on the Teleport proxy server.
+This is not the case in default configuration because a proxy cannot see the encrypted traffic, it is encrypted end-to-end, i.e. from an SSH client to an SSH server/node, see the diagram below:

 However, starting from Teleport 2.4, it is possible to configure the Teleport proxy to enable "recording proxy mode".